 Distribution: Heloderma suspectum is peripheral in New Mexico, reaching the eastern edge of its range in southwest New Mexico where there are only a few isolated records from Hidalgo, Grant, Luna, and perhaps Doña Ana counties at elevations of 6100-6400 ft (Degenhardt et al. 1996).
-It was first reported from New Mexico in 1950 (Shaw 1950) and is common only at Redrock Wildlife Area in Grant County (Beck 1994) and at Granite Gap in Hidalgo County.
-Records of occurrence at Kilbourne Hole in Doña County and other areas east of a line drawn from Silver City southward to Animas may represent displaced, released, or escaped captive individuals.

 Heloderma suspectum is the largest lizard native to the United States and the only venomous one.
-The seasonal activity period extends from March-November although H. suspectum spends as much as 96% of its time in sub-surface refugia (Beck and Lowe 1994).
+The seasonal activity period extends from March-November although H. suspectum spends as much as 96% of its time in subsurface refugia (Beck and Lowe 1994).
 Beck and Jennings (2003) investigated shelter use in Gila monsters in southwest New Mexico for six years.
 Their results suggest that the availability of suitable refugia played an important role in habitat selection by Gila monsters and thus influenced the pattern of local dispersal.
+Beck (2005) provided a through review of the species throughout its range.

-Current Status: Heloderma s. suspectum is listed as threatened by the Republic of Mexico (SDS 1994).
+Current Status: Heloderma suspectum was listed as state endangered in New Mexico in 1975.
+Heloderma s. suspectum is listed as threatened by the Republic of Mexico (SDS 1994).
 The population in New Mexico appears stable, although the species is commercially valuable and therefore susceptible to illegal collecting.
-The subspecies Reticulated Gila Monster, H. s. suspectum, occurs in New Mexico.
+The reticulated Gila monster, H. s. suspectum, occurs in New Mexico.